 - Johnston Canyon - A popular natural attraction in Banff National Park, the short hike to Johnston Canyon is a relatively easy 1.1 km (1 mile) walk along the trail and steel catwalks built into the canyon walls to the Lower Falls, where you can crouch through a short tunnel to a final viewing platform.

 Continue further (and steeper) to the Upper Falls.
 In summer, the cool canyon provides natural air-conditioning with the fine mist from the falls.
-In winter, it transforms into an icy landscape of frozen waterfalls and snow-covered trees.
+In winter, the area transforms into an icy landscape of frozen waterfalls and snow-covered trees.

 - Moraine Lake - The Valley of the Ten Peaks is considered iconically Canadian and was featured on the Canadian $20 bill for many years.
 Enjoy canoeing, a short walk to the Rockpile Viewpoint or Consolation Lake, or a delicious meal at Moraine Lake Lodge.
 Moraine Lake typically thaws from June to October.

-- Icefields Parkway - This incredibly scenic drive is sure to be a highlight of your Canadian Rockies tour.
-It has been voted the World’s Most Beautiful Mountain Drive.
-You can drive the Icefields Parkway in either direction.
+- Icefields Parkway - This incredibly scenic drive is a highlight of any tour in the Canadian Rockies, voted the World’s Most Beautiful Mountain Drive.
+The Icefields Parkway can be driven in either direction.

-Along the way, discover must-see stops and places to explore if you have time.
-Be amazed by the incredible mountains, brightly colored lakes, and glaciers lining the road.
-The thundering waterfalls are spectacular, and wildlife sightings are likely.
+Along the way, must-see stops and places to explore are pointed out, with incredible mountains, brightly colored lakes, and glaciers lining the road.
+The thundering waterfalls are awe-inspiring, and wildlife spotting opportunities are excellent.

 - Yoho National Park - Yoho National Park continues the National Parks system immediately west of Lake Louise.
 There are three very worthwhile places to explore in Yoho, along with some extra short stops.